Vanlife Wiring: Understanding Campervan Wiring & Electricity

 Now, to wire a campervans electrical system involves much more than just a couple of wires.
 Here are the main components found in a van electrical system:

-- Power source: The power source (generally solar, alternator or shore power) supplies electrical power throughout your vehicle.
+- Power source: The power source (generally solar power, alternator or shore power) supplies electrical power throughout your vehicle.

 - Battery: The battery works with your power source to transfer electric currents to your devices.